picamator/SteganographyKit/README.md

 Introduction
 ------------
 SteganographyKit - package of implementation several stegoSystems for image steganography.
-Such Kit is used termininalogy that was described in Christian Cachin [1].
+Such Kit is used terminology that was described in Christian Cachin [1].
-Kit works with basic types of Steganography [2]:
+SteganographyKit contains:
 * Pure Steganography
-* Secret Key Steganography
-* Public key Steganography

-Each algorithm of SteganographyKit is well documented and based on scientific articles moreover comments inside code helps to understand what is going on and create your own modification.
+Each algorithm of SteganographyKit is well documented and based on research.
 General overview of Steganography and existing tools described by Sean-Philip Oriyano [3].

 Pure Steganography